AlphaHearth/HearthIntellect/README.md

 - Spring for Dependency Injection
 - SpringMVC and FreeMarker for Front End
 - Spring Data, MyBatis and MySQL for Relational Data Persistence
-- Morphia and MongoDB for Non-relational Data Persistence
+- Spring Data, MongoDB Java Driver and MongoDB for Non-relational Data Persistence